istio/istio.io/_docs/concepts/policy-and-control/mixer-config.md

 ## Concepts

 Mixer is an attribute processing machine.
 Requests arrive at Mixer with a set of [*attributes*](./attributes.html), and based on these attributes, Mixer generates calls to a variety of infrastructure backends.
+A rate limit server, an ACL provider, and a policy enforcer are examples of infrastructure backends.
 The set of attributes determines which backend Mixer calls for a given request and what parameters each is given.
 In order to hide the details of individual backends, Mixer uses modules known as [*adapters*](./mixer.html#adapters).